awsdocs/aws-doc-sdk-examples/python/example_code/sqs/ReadMe.md

 ## Running the tests

 The best way to learn how to use this service is to run the tests.
-Tests can be run in two modes.
-By default, tests use the Botocore Stubber, which captures requests before they are sent to AWS and returns a mocked response.
+You can run the tests in two modes.
+By default, tests use the botocore Stubber, which captures requests before they are sent to AWS and returns a mocked response.
 Tests can also be run against your AWS account, in which case they will create and manipulate AWS resources, which may incur charges on your account.

-To run all of the SQS tests with the Botocore Stubber, run the following in your [GitHub root]/python/example_code/sqs folder.
+To run all of the SQS tests with the botocore Stubber, run the following in your [GitHub root]/python/example_code/sqs folder.

     python -m pytest -o log_cli=1 --log-cli-level=INFO